Perfectly soft and thick white chocolate cranberry cookies. One of my favorite flavor combinations ever!

 - 1/2 teaspoon salt

-- In a large bowl using a hand-held mixer or stand mixer with paddle attachment, cream the butter and sugars together on medium speed until fluffy and light in color.
+In a large bowl using a hand-held mixer or stand mixer with paddle attachment, beat the butter for 1 minute on medium speed until completely smooth and creamy.
+Add the brown sugar and granulated sugar and mix on medium speed until fluffy and light in color.
 Mix in egg and vanilla.
-Scrape down the sides as needed.
-On low speed, mix in flour, cornstarch, baking soda and salt.
-Stir in white chocolate chips & dried cranberries.
-Chill dough (covered) for 30 minutes or up to 3 days.
+Scrape down the sides and bottom of the bowl as needed.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.